When choosing something that will keep your fish tank clean you’ll need a little more than just a product description.

 The architecture will also determine the loudness of a canister filter during work.

-Given that you will only turn the filter off during maintenance, a strong and durable impeller is a must.
+Given that I’d only turn the filter off during maintenance, a strong and durable impeller is a must for me.

 All of the filters I am reviewing here have great motors, as expected.
 The motor is the only moving part inside your unit.

 There are two types of motors that canister filters employ:

 - One is an epoxy-sealed motor.
 A particular feature of these motors is that the impeller is positioned upside-down.
 This in itself is a practical solution to moisture and debris, that can hinder proper functioning.
 These motors rely on electricity powering a magnetic coil, that in turn rotates the impeller.

 - The other type is a motor that’s magnetically driven.
 Although these motors also utilize a magnetic coil for their spin there are a couple of major differences to be pointed out.
 One is that these motors are self-priming.
 I really appreciate this type of motor, because, for me, priming is by far the most annoying feature of canister filters.
 On the other hand, the impellers of these motors are exposed to more debris and may get clogged faster.
 Nothing to be scared of, as with proper maintenance these motors can actually save you the hassle.